dtrenz/laravel-model-demo/README.md

 Eloquent Model Relationship Demo
 ==============================================

+This project is a companion to this article: http://codeplanet.io/laravel-model-relationships-pt-1/

 This Laravel project is meant to illustrate the various Eloquent model relationships available in Laravel 4.1, including;

 * One-To-One